-The Association has obtained exemption from the Financial Conduct Authority from producing Consolidated Financial Statements.
+The Association has obtained exemption from the Financial Services Authority from producing Consolidated Financial Statements as provided by Section 14(2A) of the Friendly and Industrial and Provident Societies Act 1968.
 The Financial Statements for Govan Housing Association Limited present information about it as an individual undertaking and not about its Group.